kvervo/HorizontalLoopingSelector/README.md

 However the limitation of the current Looping Selector is that expands only vertically.
 I wanted to do it horizontally.

+This is a sample project showing the use of HorizontalLoopingSelector.

+**Based on [Silverlight Toolkit LoopingSelector Demo](http://compiledexperience.com/blog/posts/using-loopingselector-from-the-silverlight-toolkit "Using LoopingSelector from the Silverlight Toolkit") by Nigel Sampson**

 License
 -------
 This source is subject to the Microsoft Public License (Ms-PL).